Like a lot of parents, I thought I had tried everything I could to help my son Harrison with potty training.

 Using Harrison’s name in the book was extremely important for me because it made him “the star”.
 When children are reading about themselves and hear their name, it’s priceless and it works , so I constantly repeat it on the first 6 pages.

 Making the book simple to remember is exactly what was needed.
-Harrison didn’t understand what to do and how to do it easily without getting upset, so I focussed on what we could see, do and find together and used rhythm and rhyme with the wording because it makes learning fun and helps sustain interest.
+Harrison didn’t understand what to do and how to do it easily without getting upset, so I focussed on what we could see, do and find together and used rhythm and rhyme with the wording because it helps sustain a child’s interest.

 3/ Positive recognition from the parent